-Another good reference is The Building of Carnegie Libraries in South Dakota by Susan Richards.
+Another good reference is the 1990 The Building of Carnegie Libraries in South Dakota by Susan Richards.

 Aberdeen (Alexander Mitchell Library)